 This document describes technical and organizational security measures and controls implemented by Cision, or Cision affiliates (hereafter Cision), to protect personal data and ensure the ongoing confidentiality, integrity and availability of Cision’s products and services.

 This document is a high-level overview of Cision’s technical and organizational security measures.
 More details on the measures we implement are available upon request.
 Cision reserves the right to revise these technical and organizational measures at any time, without notice, so long as any such revisions will not materially reduce or weaken the protection provided for personal data that Cision processes in providing its various services.
 In the unlikely event that Cision does materially reduce its security, Cision shall notify its customers.

 Cision shall take the following technical and organizational security measures to protect personal data:

-12. Incident / problem management procedures design to allow Cision investigate, respond to, mitigate and notify of events related to Cision technology and information assets.
+- Incident / problem management procedures designed to allow to Cision investigate, respond to, mitigate and notify of events related to Cision technology and information assets.